StarKRE22/unity-atomic/README.md

 What is Unity Atomic?
 ---
-The atomic approach is an object-oriented approach for game object development, representing a game object as a composition of atomic data and functions.
+The atomic approach is an object-oriented approach for game object development in Unity Engine, representing a game object as a composition of atomic data and functions.
 The atomic object provides a common interface for interacting with it's properties and functions of various entities, and also has the ability to change the structure of an object at runtime.

 Release Notes, see [unity-atomic/releases](https://github.com/StarKRE22/unity-atomic/releases)